infiniticio/infinitic/README.md

 ## Run Standalone Pulsar

-In same directory than `docker-compose.yaml`:
+In the same directory than `docker-compose.yaml`:
 ```bash
 docker-compose up
 ```